jilliangmeehan/looore/content/reference/childe harold.md

 >
 > And life's enchanted cup but sparkles near the brim.

-this, again, feels reminiscent of childe's trip to the [[content/notes/places/abyss|abyss]] & his foul legacy transformation.
+this, again, feels reminiscent of childe's trip to the abyss & his foul legacy transformation.

 immediately continuing from there, in **ix:**
 > His had been quaffed too quickly, and he found